r1997mysm/switchmate-windows/README.md

 ### Instructions to use:

 Here are the three parameters that may need adjustments.
-Below, I am referring to bleak's
+Below, I am referring to bleak's package.

 `https://github.com/hbldh/bleak/tree/develop/examples`